 Homeowner 101: How to Deep Clean Your Kitchen

-But every once and awhile, kitchens need an intensive cleaning to take care of caked-on grime and grit that hides under surfaces like your oven knobs, or crumbs that may be lingering under appliances undetected.
-If your home could use a serious grit-busting, then follow these steps for a long-lasting deep clean throughout in all parts of your kitchen:
+But every once and awhile, kitchens need a deep cleaning to take care of caked-on grime and grit that hides under surfaces like your oven knobs, or crumbs that may be lingering under appliances undetected.
+If your home could use a serious grit-busting, then follow these steps for a long-lasting deep clean throughout in all parts of your kitchen.

 To get a deep clean here, first remove cooled burner gas grates for gas stoves, or coils for electric coil cooktops.
 Then do the following:

 After you’ve removed the burner grates, set them in a dish filled with hot, soapy water.
 Let them soak while you clean your cooktop.
 Some homeowners swear by this trick: place them in a large airtight freezer bag filled with ¼ cup of ammonia.
 The fumes in the bag are said to be great for removing caked-on grit.
 Rinse the grates and then dry them thoroughly before replacing.

 After detaching the coils, wipe them gently with a soapy wet dish rag, being careful to avoid the electrical connections.
 For spots of baked-on grime, mix baking soda and water into a paste, and apply.
 Let that sit for 20 minutes, then scrub off the grit, and rinse and replace the burner.

 For flat cooktops